buse974/Dms/README.md

 ## With composer (recommended) :

-Composer helps manage dependencies for PHP projects.
+Composer helps to manage dependencies in PHP projects.
 Find more info here: <http://getcomposer.org>

 Add this package (`buse974/dms`) to your `composer.json` file, or just run the following at the command line: